cviaai/RL-DBS/README.md

 git clone https://github.com/cviaai/RL-DBS.git
 ```

-In this case you need to manually install the dependencies.
+In this case, you need to manually install the dependencies.

-### There are few important notes:
+### Important notes:

 Notebook file Baseline shows how the model interacts with the environment and you can find an example of a trained model in this notebook.
 Separate training from scratch is also shown.